diverintech/python-projects/README.md

 ## Acknowledgments

-These mini-projects are based on the course [100 Days of Code: The Complete Python Pro Bootcamp](https://www.udemy.com/course/100-days-of-code/) by Angela Yu.
+These mini-projects are based on the course [100 Days of Code: The Complete Python Pro Bootcamp](https://www.udemy.com/course/100-days-of-code/) by [@angelabauer](https://github.com/angelabauer).

 ## Projects